UCREL/FreeTxt-Flask/README.md

 - Tags the text using the Pymsas API for semantic analysis.

 #### `calculate_measures(df, measure, language)`
-- Calculates statistical measures like KENESS and log-likelihood for words.
+- Calculates statistical measures like Keyness and log-likelihood for words.

 #### `filter_words(word_list)`
 - Filters out stopwords and punctuation from the word list.